 I’m a big believer in these two supplements as I’ve seen how they help my kids’ immune systems stay strong by keeping their guts in tip-top shape!
 I have a lot more information about what these supplements do in the body in this article here, but for now, here are the ones I buy:

 Start planning what foods you’d like to have in your kids’ lunches and in their after-school snacks so you’re not scrambling at the last minute.

-I like to keep snacks healthy and simple, things like fruits and veggies (add a dip to make it more fun for the kids to eat), cheese, turkey, crackers, plain or homemade yogurt.
+I like to keep snacks healthy and simple, things as fruits and veggies (add a dip to make it more fun for the kids to eat), cheese, turkey, crackers, and plain or homemade yogurt.
 See this post for all of my snack ideas for kids!